stungeye/Rosalind-Ruby/challenges/Counting Point Mutations/README.md

-## Counting Point Mutations - Work in Progress
+## Counting Point Mutations - Solved

 Given two strings s and t of equal length, the Hamming distance between s and t, denoted dH(s,t), is the number of corresponding symbols that differ in s and t.